li-yingying/li-yingying.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Biography</h2>

-I am an assistant professor in the Department of Industrial and Enterprise Systems Engineering ([ISE](https://ise.illinois.edu/)) and  the [Coordinated Science Laboratory](https://csl.illinois.edu/) at UIUC.
+I am an assistant professor in the Department of Industrial and Enterprise Systems Engineering ([ISE](https://ise.illinois.edu/)) and  the Coordinated Science Laboratory ([CSL](https://csl.illinois.edu/)) at UIUC.
 I am also affiliated with the Department of Electrical and Computer Engineering ([ECE](https://ece.illinois.edu/)).